scalar-labs/helm-charts/docs/getting-started-scalardb.md

 In this section, we will prepare and run the Scalar DB sample application.

 This guide explains the minimum steps.
-If you want to know more details about Scalar DB, please refer the [Getting Started with Scalar DB
+If you want to know more details about Scalar DB, please refer to the [Getting Started with Scalar DB
 ](https://github.com/scalar-labs/scalardb/blob/master/docs/getting-started-with-scalardb.md).

 1. Run bash in the Client container.